JoshuaJFogg/slate/source/includes/_payment-instructions.md

 > The above command returns a HTTP 201 alongside a response Header of Location.

-This endpoint allows you to create a payment instruction.
+This endpoint allows you to create a payment instruction for a specific account.

 ### HTTP Request